zeruhur/OSSA/01_CharacterCreation.md

 3. (Optional) Start the adventure with a level 3 character.

 4. (Recommended) Assign one or two henchmen to the character, especially if you want to play a character not proficient in melee combat.
 Be aware of the hiring cost of henchmen, they have to be payed at their usual .
-Remember that hirelings and henchman do have a loyality to test in dangerous situations.
+Remember that hirelings and henchman do have a loyalty to test in dangerous situations.